 An ROV allows port officials to get underwater in minutes at a moment’s notice to inspect ships as they arrive at port.
 These quick visual inspections get eyes underwater to inspect incoming ships for contraband without putting human divers in danger.
 Furthermore, these inspections can be flexible to suit the nature of a port.
 The ROV takes minutes to deploy and can do so with little to no prep.
 Mandatory hull inspections can be difficult with a dive team.
 Not only is it extremely expensive to have the necessary personnel and equipment on hand, it’s quite time consuming.
 Furthermore, most ports are too busy to support this type of activity.
 With Deep Trekker ROVs, port authorities and border security professionals are able to perform an efficient hull inspection on every single vessel to pass through their waters without the need to send a human into the water, or incur the high costs and delay of dry-docking.
 Quick and safe underwater visual inspections allow for effective port security practices.

 Incoming ships can also inadvertently carry invasive species on their hull.
 Using an ROV to conduct a visual inspection of the submerged parts of a ship helps to prevent the transfer of these invasive species as they can be caught early and removed before ruining the local ecosystem.

 Deep Trekker ROVs for Law Enforcement

-To book a private demo of a Deep Trekker law enforcement ROV, contact our ROV Search and Rescue Specialist
+To book a private demo of a Deep Trekker law enforcement ROV, contact our ROV Search and Recovery Specialist

-Visit ROV for Search and Rescue Operations to learn about how Deep Trekker is changing the industry
+Visit ROV for Search and Recovery Operations to learn about how Deep Trekker is changing the industry

 Industry Related Articles